Donrwalsh/Shop/README.md

 ### TODO

+- Technically the Furniture Slots input field should only take a value that matches one of the stats.capacity numbers.
+Tie this into detecting remaining upgrades too.

 - Proper formatting and commas on xp tnl input field.

 - All this stuff in app.component belongs somewhere better